 You do most of the configuration in the Options dialog.

 To reuse PDF files in Microsoft Word on your desktop, try the fully-functional Nitro PDF Professional 14-day trial.
-Read more here about how you can create, edit and convert PDF to word, including advanced tools for controlling layout, file size and images, or just download the free 14-day trial.
+Read more here about how you can create, edit and convert convert pdf files, including advanced tools for controlling layout, file size and images, or just download the free 14-day trial.